dalesgit/wiki-vim/pages/Epiphany 7 final.md

 > Angels can fly because they can take themselves lightly.

-Actually, though, while taking myself lightly, I quite serious, too.
+Actually, though, while taking myself lightly, I am serious, too.
 I actually believe that Jesus did the same thing.
 Jesus could play -- some of the passages in the gospels only make sense if we realize Jesus is being playful.
-I used to keep a picture of a **smiling Jesus** just to remind me that a part of his authority is that he was so human.
+I used to keep a picture of a **smiling Jesus** just to remind me that Jesus was so human.
+That's half of why he's such an authority for us.
 But about this love thing and this care for the poor thing, he seems to be quite serious.

 When I was just sorting out how to be serious about my Christian faith, my priest took me on 1000 mile trip to spend a long weekend listening to Archbishop Michael Ramsey give a talk at the Nashotah house on **authority in the gospels of the New Testament**.
 I was smitten by what he had to say about **authority**, in the Greek _exousia_, enough so that I later went to the Nashotah house for seminary and my life has never been the same since.